isc-projects/kea/doc/sphinx/arm/logging.rst

     2019-08-05 14:27:45.871 DEBUG [kea-dhcp4.dhcpsrv/8475.12345] DHCPSRV_TIMERMGR_START_TIMER starting timer: reclaim-expired-leases

-That breaks down as like so:
+That breaks down to:

   - ``%D{%Y-%m-%d %H:%M:%S.%q}``
-    '%D' is the date and time in local time that the log message is generated, while everything between the curly braces, '{}' are date and time components.
+    "%D" is the local date and time when the log message is generated, while everything between the curly braces, "{}", are date and time components.
     From the example log above this produces:
     ``2019-08-05 14:27:45.871``

   - ``%-5p``
-    The severity of message, output as a minimum of five characters, using right-padding with spaces.
+    The severity of the message, output as a minimum of five characters, using right-padding with spaces.
 In our example log: ``DEBUG``

   - ``%c``